vipshop/pallas/docs/README.md

 <b> Curator is to Zookeeper what Pallas is to Elasticsearch.<p>
 &#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;--Dylan.Xue</b>

-Pallas, the VIP.com's uniform search platform, built on top of the [elasticsearch](https://github.com/elastic/elasticsearch), aiming to solve all kinds of search-problem, such as full-text search with scoring, database sharding search, big-data search, complex aggregation search along with performance, scalability and high avaliability required, which are hard to sovled by the tradition SQL or NoSQL database.
+Pallas, the VIP.com's uniform search platform, built on the top of the [elasticsearch](https://github.com/elastic/elasticsearch), aiming to solve all kinds of searching problems, such as scored full-text searching , sharded database searching, big-data searching, complex aggregation searching, along with required performance, scalability and high availability.
+They are hard to be solved by the traditional SQL or NoSQL database.
 Shinning features include:
 * ES visualization management & monitoring tools based on [Cerebro](https://github.com/lmenezes/cerebro), [bigdesk](http://bigdesk.org/), [sense](https://github.com/StephaneBour/sense-chrome).
 You can get them all by visiting http://localhost:8081.
 * ES search template management based on index level.
     * CURD, render and debug the templates.